MIT-PSFC/POPSIM-Public/docs/development_workflow.md

 **Running Automated Tests**

-To run all of the automated tests, run `poetry run pytest popsim/`.
+To run all of the automated tests, run `uv run pytest popsim/`.

-You can run the tests for just a specific file, for example: `poetry run pytest popsim/tests/test_tree_util.py`
+You can run the tests for just a specific file, for example: `uv run pytest popsim/tests/test_tree_util.py`

-You can also run just one specific test, for example: `poetry run pytest popsim/tests/test_tree_util.py::test_tree_transpose`
+You can also run just one specific test, for example: `uv run pytest popsim/tests/test_tree_util.py::test_tree_transpose`

 ## Pull Requests